 1. Visit a museum or art gallery

 Spending the day inside browsing art galleries or museums is a great way to escape the cold.
 Australia has plenty of amazing museums and galleries, with most capital cities offering multiple options to choose from.
 You can visit the big, state-run institutions for major exhibitions, or head to smaller, independent galleries for something a bit different.
-Plus, many major galleries and museums – including ACMI in Melbourne and the Art Gallery of NSW – hold special nights throughout winter where you can check out the exhibitions after hours.
+Plus, many major galleries and museums – including the Sydney Observatory and the Art Gallery of NSW – hold special nights throughout winter where you can check out the exhibitions after hours.
+Most of these places offer free entry, or discounted tickets for students, so make sure to keep your student card on you.

 2. Stop by a café